zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this task, you will assign the service principal you created above to a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.

-1. Next, run the following command to get the name of your Key Vault, replacing `<hands-on-lab-SUFFIX>` with the name of your resource group.
+1. Next, run the following command to get the name of your Key Vault, replacing `<your-resource-group-name>` with the name of your resource group.

     ```powershell
-    az keyvault list -g <hands-on-lab-SUFFIX> --output table
+    az keyvault list -g <your-resource-group-name> --output table
     ```

 2. In the output from the previous command, copy the value from the `name` field into a text editor.
 You will use it in the next step and also for configuration of your web and API apps.